Silay Institute: History

 The school, originally a high school, was established in 1925 after a group of concerned citizens had a survey conducted regarding the feasibility of opening such a school to serve the children of the locality, who after graduating from primary education, had no opportunities for acquiring secondary education.

-A local doctor, Dr. Luis Gorgeous, initiated plans for establishing the school; he later became its first President.
-Another local resident, Ramon Legaspi, secured the necessary government permits, dr and procured instructional s for the institution.
+A local doctor, Dr. Luis Gamboa, initiated plans for establishing the school; he later became its first President.
+Another local resident, Ramon Legaspi, secured the necessary government permits, and procured instructionals for the institution.